-For oropharyngeal dysphagia, your doctor may refer you to a speech or swallowing therapist, and therapy may include:
+For oropharyngeal dysphagia, your health care provider might refer you to a speech or swallowing therapist.
+Therapy might include:

 Lifestyle and home remedies

-If you have trouble swallowing, be sure to see a doctor and follow his or her advice.
+If you have trouble swallowing, be sure to see a health care provider and follow his or her advice.
 Also, some things you can try to help ease your symptoms include: